Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Why Choose an Accelerated Substance Abuse Counseling Program?

-The traditional path to becoming a substance abuse counselor can take 4-6 years between education and supervised experience requirements.
-But for many aspiring counselors, waiting that long isn’t practical—or necessary.
+The traditional path to becoming a substance abuse counselor can take 4-6 years, including education and supervised experience requirements.
+But for many aspiring counselors, waiting that long isn’t practical or necessary.
 Accelerated programs offer compelling advantages:

 Key Benefits of Accelerated Substance Abuse Counseling Programs